mujahed08/knowledge-base/docs/source/index.rst

-Welcome to Lumache's documentation!
+All projects's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**This** is the central repository for all the ongoing project documentation and knowledge.
+We are striving to provide best expereince to the user's of these repository.
+A constant effor will be put inorder to keep knowledge is accessible to the intended user's.
+This documentation offers a *simple* and *intuitive* interface which helps navigating through the documentation effortlessly. how to :ref:`installation` the project.

 .. note::

    This project is under active development.

-Contents
+Projects
 --------

 .. toctree::

-   usage
+   Dr App
    api